 Gearing You up for the Post-Quantum Era

 Quantum computing is a blessing and a curse.
 On one side of the coin, quantum computing can work miracles, such as speeding up the drug discovery process or reducing carbon emissions.
-However, when put in the wrong hands, quantum computing can devastate a society.
-For example, a recent study carried out by Hudson Institute indicated that a single quantum attack targeting the Fedwire Funds Service payment system could result in as much as US$1.95 trillion in financial losses in the United States.
-Attack-capable quantum computers are fast approaching, making Post-Quantum Cryptography (PQC) the next frontier of cybersecurity.
-As the chart below depicts, PQC will be a US$395.3 million market by 2027.
+However, when put in the wrong hands, quantum computers can be used to devastate a society.
+For example, a recent study carried out by the Hudson Institute indicated that a single quantum attack targeting the Fedwire Funds Service payment system could result in as much as US$1.95 trillion in financial losses in the United States.

 Get More Free Charts

-The purpose of Post-Quantum Cryptography (PQC) is to prevent cyberattacks carried out with “super” quantum computers.
-This is accomplished by developing advanced cryptographic algorithms and systems that would be secure against a potential attack via quantum computers.
 Implementing PQC is, therefore, a key prerogative for protecting digital societies around the world.
 Post-quantum cryptography is still very much in the early stages, which means the race is on, and standardization efforts are currently at the forefront.

 PQC Standardization Endeavors